pfdubois/BridgeBidding/source/Checkback.rst

 the responder, any bid of an *unbid* minor (hence, a *new* minor) is NMF.
 It is forcing for one round and is at least invitational.
 Over 2N it is of course game forcing.

-This writeup assumes that an opener holding four spades would bid 1♠ rather than 1N over 1♥.
+This write-up assumes that an opener holding four spades would bid 1♠ rather than 1N over 1♥.
 While I strongly recommend this, when you get to a very advanced level you might not follow this rule.
 But you should switch to :ref:`Two-Way New Minor Forcing <TWNMF>` at that point, where this is discussed further.